wangzehui20/BatchLabelCrop/README.md

 # Batch Annotation and Crop Tools

 This tools is implemented by Qt, which is convenient to **label ROIs** in image using .shp format and **crop these ROIs batchingly** as data(256x256) in deep learning.
-Moreover, it could display image and segmentation correspondingly on linked widows and may be helpful to learn **QGraphicas**(View, Scene, Item).
+Moreover, it could display image and segmentation correspondingly on linked widows and may be helpful to learn **QGraphics**(View, Scene, Item).

 ## Dependency